ianmackenzie/elm-3d-camera/README.md

 Several more features are planned:

   - More `Viewpoint3d` constructors other than just `lookAt`
-  - More 3D-to-2D projections (vectors, directions, axes)
+  - More 3D-to-2D projections (directions, axes)
   - Construction of 3D pick rays and cut planes from 2D screen points and lines

 ## Questions?
 Comments?